tomchen-ctj/notes/Arxiv notes.md

 The main difference between this work and LVS [Honglie Chen et al] is to explore the impact of image data augmentation on audio localisation tasks.
 The overall framework is a siamese network with two identical branches.
 As for audio augmentations, randomly masking a period of the audio spectrogram.
 And for visual frames, the transformations were split into two groups: appearance transformations (gaussian, jittering, grayscale) and geometrical transformations(geometrical shapes and locations). [link](https://arxiv.org/pdf/2206.12772.pdf)

+## RegMixup: Mixup as a Regularizer Can Surprisingly Improve Accuracy and Out Distribution Robustness

+Traditional mixup may have several problems: 1.
+Entropy is higher (due to the smoothed label) 2.
+The model has only seen mixed labels.
+3. The augmentation is not strong enough

+Authors propose RegMixup, an explicit assembly of ERM and VRM-based approximations to data distribution.
+Actually, this algorithm just applies mixup as a regularization term to fix the overall Cross-Entropy loss.
+Besides, the basic mixup applies Beta distribution with parameter α=0.1, and RegMixup applies α=10.
+Generates more interpolated data. [link](https://arxiv.org/abs/2206.14502)

+## Mixed Sample Data Augmentation

+1. **Gridmask data augmentation**

+   Grid-wise data cutout.

+2. **SmoothMix: a Simple Yet Effective Data Augmentation to Train Robust Classifiers**

+   Instead of straight forward cutmix, apply a gaussian kernel to smooth the mix boundary.

+3. **FMix: Enhancing Mixed Sample Data Augmentation**

+   The augmentation region is not square.
+Apply more generated mixup square.
+(Saliency map way & tradition way)

+   Apply a Fourier transformation and a low-pass filter to generate the mask.
+(Low-frequency regions could infers those consistency region)

+4. **Manifold Mixup: Better Representations by Interpolating Hidden States**

+   Apply mixup at latent space.

+5. **AugMix: A Simple Data Processing Method to Improve Robustness and Uncertainty**

+   Prior data augmentation is in a chain.
+(Polarize -> rotation -> jittering ->....)
+A better way is mixing up shorter chains.
+Jensen-Shannon Divergence Consistency Loss is applied to guarantee consistency in the latent space for different augmented views.

+6. **Un-Mix: Rethinking Image Mixtures for Unsupervised Visual Representation Learning**

+   In the case of contrastive learning, the training signal is very strong to divide the positive and negetive samples to the contrastive decision boundary (the margin is huge), which is 'over-confidence' and may lead to performance degradation.

+   Without a memory bank: I1 & I2 is defined as a different image for mixing.
+Inverse the I2 list to mix with I1.
+Then the distance between I1 & I2 is defined as mixup rate lambda.

+   With a memory bank: Negative pairs can be {original, original}, {original, mixed}, {mixed, mixed}.
+One memory bank with the representations from original/unmixed images is enough to obtain good performance.

+7. **CropMix: Sampling a Rich Input Distribution via Multi-Scale Cropping**

+   For an original image, utilizing multiple cropping operations with distinct crop scales to obtain multiple cropped views.

+8. **KeepAugment: A Simple Information-Preserving Data Augmentation Approach**

+   Apply a saliency map measuring method to always keep the important regions.

+   To speed up saliency, there are basically 2 ways.
+First is to using a relatively low resolution to boost the speed.
+Second is to use a cheap network to generate saliency map.

+9. **Attentive CutMix: An Enhanced Data Augmentation Approach for Deep Learning Based Image Classification**

+    Utilizing the top 6 attentive patches from a 7*7 grid to generate saliency patches.

+10. **SaliencyMix: A Saliency Guided Data Augmentation Strategy for Better Regularization**

+    Select the most salient part of the image to apply the Cutmix method.

+11. **Puzzle Mix: Exploiting Saliency and Local Statistics for Optimal Mixup**

+    To keep both of the most salient parts in the Cutmix image pairs, transport the axis of the image patch.

+12. **TransMix: Attend to Mix for Vision Transformers**

+    The original definition of labels in Cutmix data augmentation is using the area ratio.
+TransMix utilizes the saliency to define labels.